Dayton Drug Crime Lawyer

 Defending Clients Facing Drug Charges in Dayton & Cincinnati

-At L. Patrick Mulligan & Associates, LLC, our defense team handles a wide range of cases, including those involving drug crimes.
+At L. Patrick Mulligan & Associates, LLC, our criminal defense team handles many cases, including those involving drug crimes.
 If you have been accused of committing a drug crime, we can help defend you from this serious charge.
-Law enforcement is notorious about cracking down hard on drug crime, which is why it is one of the leading causes for incarceration in the U.S. If convicted of this serious offense, you could be facing imprisonment, fines, and a criminal record that may limit your employment and housing opportunities.
+Law enforcement is notorious for cracking down hard on drug crime, which is why it is one of the leading causes of incarceration in the U.S. If convicted of this serious offense, you could face imprisonment, fines, and a criminal record that may limit your employment and housing opportunities.

 Our Dayton drug crime lawyers have handled the following kinds of drug cases:

 - Marijuana growth operations

 - Prescription drug crimes

 The penalties for drug crimes depend on various factors, such as the type and quantity found in your possession.